So yesterday was D-Day for my ovaries.

 I had my first (of 12) monthly shots of Zoladex, a man made form of hormone used for estrogen deprivation, which will ultimately shut my ovaries down.

 As I mentioned in my last blog post (here) - my estradiol (an estrogen steroid hormone) count is ridiculously high.
 Like seven times higher than it should be.
-And given that my cancer is hormone sensitive and hormone driven, the concern with this high count is an early reoccurrence.
+And given that my cancer is hormone sensitive and hormone driven, the concern with this high count is early progression.

 And even though I’m taking Tamoxifen (an estrogen blocking drug), counting on that alone to protect me, is risky.